 Peill + Putzler Black & White Petunia Pendant Lamp

-Materials: White opal hand blown glass with black stripes.
-Made in the form of a hanging flower such as a petunia.
-Brass lampshade holder with 3 ornamental screws.
-Bakelite socket.
+Materials: White opal hand blown crystal glass lampshade with black stripes.
+Made in the form and colours of a hanging conical flower such as a petunia.
+Brass half round lampshade holder on top with 3 ornamental screws.
+Bakelite E27 socket.

 Cord Length: 60 cm / 23.62’’

 Height: 32 cm / 12.59”